Naseby

-Naseby is a village in West Northamptonshire, England.
+Naseby is a village and civil parish in the West Northamptonshire unitary authority area of Northamptonshire, England.
 The population of the civil parish at the 2011 Census was 687.

 The village is 14 mi north of Northampton, 13.3 mi northeast of Daventry, and 7 mi south of Market Harborough.

 Geography

 The village sits in a commanding position on one of the highest parts of the Northamptonshire Uplands, close to the county border with Leicestershire.

 History

 Early history

 The original settlement probably owes its existence to its geography; the village lay in a strong defensive position.
 In the 6th century a Saxon named Hnaef established the settlement with the name of Hnaefes-Burgh ("fortified place of Hnaef").
 Evidence for these origins came in the form of a 19th-century discovery of an Anglo-Saxon trefoil-headed brooch which is now in the collection of the British Museum.

 Domesday Book to the Black Death

 In 1086 Naseby appeared in the Domesday Book, by which time Hnaefes-Burgh had evolved into Navesberie.
 In later records the village had been known as Navesby and Nathesby, eventually becoming Naseby.
 It was believed that the name derived from the Old English naefela, meaning navel, because it was thought to be the navel of England.
 In 1203, King John granted Naseby its market charter and the village became a flourishing market town for many years.

 During this period the village grew.
-In 1349, the Black Death, which wiped out a third of the population of England, attacked the village and the population greatly reduced, with parts becoming abandoned altogether.
+In 1349, the Black Death, which wiped out a third of the population of England, attacked the village and greatly reduced its population, with parts becoming abandoned altogether.
 Extensive earthworks in the fields adjacent to parts of the village show the outlines of lost lanes and the outlines of buildings and enclosures which existed before the Black Death.